slamora/brackets-wiki/Cache-Folder.md

 Brackets stores some data in a cache folder managed by CEF -- roughly equivalent to a browser cache, except specific to Brackets.
-At the moment, this folder stores both throwaway data **_and user preferences_**.
+At the moment, this folder stores both throwaway data **_and some user preferences_**.

 If you're having trouble starting Brackets after upgrading from a previous build, try deleting this folder (see below).
-You'll lose any stored preferences and state like the recent folder list.
+You may lose some stored preferences (especially any custom extension-specific preferences).

 ## Cache location